migrassi/AdafruitOLED/README.md

 4. After installing the Adafruit_SSD1306 and Adafruit_GFX libraries, close and restart the Arduino IDE.

 ### Download the code
-Download the code in a folder with the same name or just copy & paste it to your Arduino Window.
+Download the code in a folder with the same name or just copy & paste it to your own Arduino sketch.
+-x